terraform-aws-modules/terraform-aws-rds-aurora/README.md

 # terraform-aws-rds-aurora

-Creates a AWS Aurora RDS cluster, instances, DB subnet group and optionally:
+Creates a AWS Aurora RDS cluster, cluster instances and DB subnet group.

-- RDS Enhanced Monitoring and associated required IAM role/policy
+Optional Aurora features can also be enabled:

-- Cloudwatch alarms and SNS topic
+- Autoscaling of replicas
-- Autoscaling for read replicas (MySQL)
+- Enhanced Monitoring

 ### Aurora PostgreSQL